40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH28 -- existence of a file or directory.md

 ### execute permission
 IfF one has execute permission, one can execute the file.

+## CH28-3 -- terms about role and role id
 ### SUID (set-user-id)
 Iff set-user-id bit of the executable is set, one will execute the executable using Owner role of the executable (even if the one is NOT the owner of the executable)